FusionAuth/fusionauth-site/astro/src/content/articles/tokens/tokens-microservices-boundaries.md

 You'll typically handle this with, in increasing order of effort and customizability:

 * a service mesh such as [Linkerd](https://linkerd.io/) or [Istio](https://istio.io/)
-* an ambassador container running NGINX plus an [token processing NGINX library](https://github.com/zmartzone/lua-resty-openidc) or a similar proxy like [airbag](https://github.com/Soluto/airbag)
+* an ambassador container running nginx plus an [token processing nginx library](https://github.com/zmartzone/lua-resty-openidc) or a similar proxy like [airbag](https://github.com/Soluto/airbag)
 * the code embedded in a library in your microservice which can then validate the signature and claims

 For example, if using Istio, you'd apply this command to create a request authentication policy, which confirms information about who created the JWT and validates the signature of the JWT.